manniwood/dbmigrator/README.md

 Current database state: e.sql
 Did 0 migrations.
 ```

+## Testing

+You need a postgresql instance at localhost:5432 with the default
+database (postgres) and user (postgres) containing no tables.

+Running the test suite will leave behind tables in the postgres
+database, which will have to be deleted manually.

 ## Future plans

 I have very few other plans for this!
 I wanted to prove to myself just how minimalistic